 How to get a Mortgage after an IVA

 The main problem with applying for a mortgage after an IVA is your poor credit rating.
-Because of this even if the record has already come off your credit file (6 years from the start date).
+Because of this it is best to wait until the record has come off your credit file (6 years from the start date).
 Once this has happened some high street lenders may lend to you.